dotlouis/soon/README.md

 - `docker exec -ti CONTAINER_ID /bin/bash` to start a shell in a running container.
 - `docker start -ai CONTAINER_ID` to start a container and attach immediately to it.
 Useful to see logs if a container is immediately crashing after starting/running.
 - `docker logs -f` to stream logs from a container.
+- `docker restart -t 0 CONTAINER_ID` to immediately restart a container